Opiskelijan opas

 For example, in the event of a sudden illness or if a pre-existing chronic illness requires essential treatment.
 If you seek treatment from a doctor or hospital that is not covered by the national scheme, you will have to pay the full cost yourself.

-Students going abroad should take out personal travel insurance to cover accidents.
+Everyone going abroad gets travel insurance from Humak.
+You have to ask for travel insurance from student services.
 Travel insurance covers the cost of medical treatment in the event of a sudden illness or accident while travelling.
 Baggage insurance covers direct damage to baggage caused unexpectedly and suddenly.
 You can find out more about travel insurance and its conditions from insurance companies and travel agencies.
 You can also ask your airline about baggage cover.

 The host institution will usually help you find accommodation.
 If you do not want or need this, or if you have allergies or other medical conditions to take into account when considering accommodation, you should inform the International Coordinator as soon as possible.
 It is advisable to find out about accommodation in your home country through your unit coordinator or by contacting the coordinator of the host institution directly.
 At the same time, it is a good idea to find out how the accommodation is equipped.
 It is also important to note that the standard of equipment in student halls of residence varies!